Leslie E. Gehres: Early military career

 Leslie Gehres was born on 23 September 1898, as a son of Charles Peter and Phoebe Ann Gehres.
-He attended Western High School in Rochester, New York, and Union High School in Newark, New York, before he enlisted with the help of his mother in the New York Naval Militia in 1914.
+He attended Western High School in Rochester, New York, and Union High School in Newark, New York, before he enlisted with the permission of his mother in the New York Naval Militia in 1914.
 He was assigned to the 6th Division, Third Battalion.